nimbletechnique/growl-glue/README.txt

   config.say   :failure => "PANIC PANIC PANIC"
   config.voice :failure => "Hysterical"

+Audio Notifications:

-If you have *sndplay* compiled and in the path, you can have different sounds played based on test success or failure.
+If you have *OS X 10.5* -or- *sndplay* compiled and in the path, you can have different sounds played based on test success or failure.
 The "location" below is optional, as it defaults to "/System/Library/Sounds":

   config.sound :success => "Glass.aiff"
   config.sound :pending => "Glass.aiff"
   config.sound :failure => "Basso.aiff"
   config.sound :location => "/System/Library/Sounds/" (optional)

 GrowlGlue comes with success and error images it will use on test success and error, respectively.
 If you wish to supply your own, for example:

   config.image :success => "~/Library/autotest/success.png"
   config.image :pending => "~/Library/autotest/pending.png"